HungYipNTT/axet-gaia-demo/gaia-backend-demo-prompt.md

 - All DB tables should under the "new_sale_platform" schema.
 - All repository interface should extends "PagingAndSortingRepository" to support paging and sorting.
 - Use application.yml instead of application.properties.

+** Hints **
+- JPA base package has been moved from "javax.persistence" to "jakarta.persistence" since version 3.0 .
+- Package for LocalDateTime is java.time.LocalDateTime.

 ** Entity Model Design **